Cortelyou Road station: Station layout

 This open-cut station has four tracks and two side platforms, typical for a New York City Subway local station.

 The station physically resembles the nearby Beverley Road station as the layout and station house are both the same.
 There are some differences, however.
-This station has blue columns while Beverley Road has green, there is a signal house for New York City Transit use on the north end that replicates the station house across the street, and the location of the station house in relation to the platforms, is slightly to the north compared to the same location at Beverley Road.
+This station has blue columns while Beverley Road has green, there is a signal house for New York City Transit use on the north end that replicates the station house across the street, and the location of the station house in relation to the platforms is slightly to the north, compared to the same location at Beverley Road.
 Colors at this station are green and beige.
+The Beverley Road and Cortelyou Road stations are the closest operational stations in the New York City Subway system, being 500 ft apart.

 Exit

 The station's sole entrance is through a station house at Cortelyou Road between Marlborough Road and East 16th Street.
 The station house features artwork called Garden Stops by Patsy Norvell, which has etched images of leaves on the glass windows inside fare control facing the south.
 The artwork can be seen from both inside the mezzanine and while standing on either platform to the south; this artwork is also visible at the neighboring Beverley Road station.